Skip to main content

 Click for more…

-Mr. Hogue (he/him/his) is a two-time graduate of Georgia Southern University and is currently pursuing his Ph.D. in Marriage and Family Therapy through ULM.
+Dr. Hogue (he/him/his) is a two-time graduate of Georgia Southern University, bachelor’s in psychology in 2009 and master’s degree in Counselor Education in 2012.
+He is also received his doctorate degree in Marriage and Family Therapy with an emphasis in Systemic Studies through the University of Louisiana Monroe.
 He joined the staff at the Counseling Center on the Armstrong campus in October of 2016.
-Mr. Hogue has experience providing services in a variety of clinical settings including inpatient, outpatient, public service, and private practice settings.
+Dr. Hogue has experience providing services in a variety of clinical settings including inpatient, outpatient, public service, and private practice settings.
 His clinical interests include relational issues, identity development, sexual minority concerns, and systemic issues.

 Education